Taming the Flames: Strategies for Navigating Online Hostility in a Polarized World

 If you break the posted rules of any website, forum or group (and it is clear you didn’t take the time to read them) the regulars may flame you.
 Some will be nicer than others.

 Established forums are a pretty tight-knit group and don’t take kindly to “newbies” not following the posted guidelines.
-Hint: Always read the charter, guidelines or rules before posting.
+Hint: Always read the charter, policies, or rules before posting.

 You might get flamed when information that is available to you by doing a simple search with minimal effort is not read.
-When you post mistruths or clearly type comments not based in any facts, you’ll raise the ire of those that are informed.
+When you post mistruths or clearly type comments not based on any facts, you’ll raise the ire of those who are informed.

-Then there are those that are just plain jerks (a.k.a. a troll).
+Then some are just plain jerks (a.k.a. trolls).

 My Experience…

 I remember an SEO forum I joined a while back.
-The guidelines were standard and customary and it appeared there was a lot of knowledgeable folks sharing information and being helpful.
+The guidelines were standard and customary, and it seemed that many knowledgeable individuals were sharing information and being helpful.
 Just what I was looking for.

-I did notice that one moderator was a bit of a bully but didn’t think that would impact me.
-I searched for the topic I wanted to know more about, found nothing.
+I did notice that one moderator was somewhat of a bully, but I didn’t think it would affect me.
+I searched for the topic I wanted to know more about, but found nothing.
 So I posted.

 Yikes!
 Did I get a dressing down.
 He also threw in some assumptions and insinuations.
 I apologized and explained that the forum search I had done did not produce the results he referenced.
 And he came back at me again…

 No amount of good information was worth that treatment.
-This particular forum, that had been online for well over a decade, eventually shut down.
+This particular forum, which had been online for well over a decade, eventually shut down.
 It had become stagnant.
-I saw comments elsewhere noting the arrogance of the moderator and the forum owner being partially to blame.
+I saw comments elsewhere noting the moderator’s and the forum owner’s arrogance, which was partially to blame.

-The lesson here is if you start a forum or group, your choice of moderators and the rules that they abide by are just as important.
+The lesson here is that when starting a forum or group, the choice of moderators and the rules they abide by are just as important.
 Or folks will go elsewhere.

 How to Handle Nasty Flamers

-If you did break rules, and receive a nasty email pointing that out, take the high road and apologize.
+If you did break rules and received a nasty email pointing that out, just take the high road and apologize.
 If you didn’t take the time to review available resources or guidelines, simply offer your humble apology.
-In most cases the “flamer” will probably understand.
+In most cases, the “complainer” will probably understand.

 The last thing you want to do is flame back when you are in the wrong.
 You won’t like the response to that at all.
 Nor will that help you to become a respected and welcomed member of the group.

-However, whenever you run into a troll, the best response is no response.
+Conversely, whenever you run into a troll, the best response is no response.
 There is nothing you can do to appease a nasty flamer.
-It is all about their ego and getting under their skin.
+It is all about their ego and getting under your skin.
 Don’t feed that beast.

-Now, if a flamer gets threatening, lodge a complaint through the appropriate channels.
-Take a screenshot of the threatening communication so you have that on file in case the flamer deletes it.
-Which is very common.
+Now, if a flamer becomes threatening, report the issue through the appropriate channels.
+Take a screenshot of the threatening communication so you have that on file in case the flamer deletes it, which is very common.

-Online you’ll find all kinds of folks.
-Gravitate to those you enjoy that have the same reasons for participation that you do.
+Online, you’ll find all kinds of folks.
+Gravitate towards those you enjoy who share similar reasons for participation that you do.
 And do your best to ignore the rest.